-Both arguments are valid, but both are dependent on the exact fiscal policy being suggested, the general health of the economy, and a host of other factors as expressed below.
+Both arguments are valid, but both are dependent on the exact fiscal policy being suggested, the general health of the economy, welfare cliffs, what region we are talking about (are we talking regional, state, or federal wages?), and a host of other factors as expressed below.

 The Chicago Fed said it best back in 2013, “Proponents of minimum wage increases often claim that minimum wage hikes will significantly boost the economy.
 We are skeptical that minimum wage hikes boost GDP in the long run.
 Nevertheless, we do find evidence that putting money into the hands of consumers especially low-wage consumers, leads to predictable increases in spending in the short run.”

 In other words, both sides are half right, despite their insistence on being fully correct.
 Here I’ll note that, generally speaking, the lopsided talking-points we often hear clue us in to how polarized our nation currently is.

 TIP: The reason the minimum wage conversation is coming up is that it has failed to rise with inflation.
 The federal minimum wage has risen steadily over time in “nominal” dollars (in dollars unadjusted for inflation), but it has declined since the 1980’s in “real” 2017 dollars (in dollars adjusted for inflation).
 Thus, the general idea is to raise wages to account for that.
 The logic is, debt and inflation mean more and more money is needed to stay afloat in America.
 The logistics are less clear-cut and involve a close inspection of the labor market and fiscal policy.
 See Minimum Wage – U.S. Department of Labor – Chart1.